Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 `leaf_node_secret` and `leaf_priv` are then derived from `leaf_secret` according
 to {{!RFC9420}}.

 Individual devices MUST take care to avoid reusing `random` values.
+Note that the Secret Tree nodes are computed with the subgroup ciphersuite's algorithms, but `init_secret` and `leaf_secret` are computed with the supergroup ciphersuite's algorithms.

 ## Subgroup Extension

 As mentioned, devices may not always be immediately aware of when another device has generated a private key.
-This means that devices must have a way to communicate to each other the information they used to derive a private key.
+This means that devices need a way to communicate to each other the information they used to derive a private key.
 The `subgroup` extension in a KeyPackage or LeafNode provides this information:

 ~~~
 struct {